Hybrid Approximate Message Passing: Hybrid GAMP

-The basis of the Hybrid-GAMP approximation is to assume that the matrix $\Abf_{ij}$ is small along any weak edge $(i,j)$.
-Under this assumption, in the max-sum algorithm one can apply a quadratic approximation of the messages along the weak edges and reduce the factor node update to a standard least-squares problem.
-Similarly, in the sum-product algorithm, one can apply a Gaussian approximation of the weak edges messages and use the Central Limit Theorem at the factor nodes.
+The HyGAMP algorithm modifies loopy BP by replacing the weak edges with approximations of their cumulative effects.
+By treating a subset of $d$ dependencies as weak (as in AMP) rather than strong (as in loopy BP), the complexity of handling those dependencies shrinks from exponential in $d$ to linear in $d$.
+In particular, HyGAMP assumes the elements of $\Abf_{ij}$ are small along any weak edge $(i,j)$.
+Under this assumption, MSA-HyGAMP uses a quadratic approximation of the messages along the weak edges, reducing the factor-node update to a standard least-squares problem.
+Similarly, SPA-HyGAMP uses a Gaussian approximation of the weak-edge messages and applies the CLT at the factor nodes.

-A heuristic derivation of the Hybrid-GAMP approximations is given in Appendix~\ref{sec:MaxSumDeriv} for the max-sum algorithm and Appendix~\ref{sec:SumProdDeriv} for the sum-product algorithm.
-We emphasize that these derivations are merely heuristic---we do not claim any formal matching between loopy BP and the Hybrid-GAMP approximation.
+A derivation of the HyGAMP algorithm is given in Appendix~\ref{sec:SumProdDeriv} for the SPA \textb{and Appendix~\ref{sec:MaxSumDeriv} for the MSA\@.} We note that these derivations are ``heuristic'' in the sense that we do not claim any formal matching between loopy BP and the HyGAMP approximation.